 The final sentence of para 7 has been transferred to the draft Rules of Procedure.
 It has been highlighted by some participants that consideration should be given to article 165(2)(k) of the Convention in relation to the current formulation of para 4(e).
 The mandate to issue emergency orders is vested with the Legal and Technical Commission.
 Accordingly, it should be considered whether the Council in fact will receive recommendations from both the Legal and Technical Commission and the Compliance Committee, or whether recommendations should be based solely on those from the Legal and Technical Commission, which could seek guidance from the Compliance Committee.
 During the intersessional meeting of the Group on 25 November 2025, participants emphasized the need for the Compliance Committee to be able to act in emergencies requiring an immediate response, when it would be inappropriate to await a meeting of the Commission.
 Participants also underscored the need for the Compliance Committee to be able to provisionally handle such situations.
 To safeguard the mandate conferred on the Commission under the Convention, a reference to article 165(2)(k) has been included in this subparagraph.

-8. The functioning of the [Compliance] Committee shall not prejudice the competence of the Commission under the Convention.
-The [Compliance] Committee and the Commission shall consult, without any delay, each other to avoid potentially overlapping competences in relation to compliance, inspection, or enforcement.
-In this regard, a draft [solution]/[recommendation] [between]/[agreed by] the two bodies shall be submitted to the Council for approval.